Mata Gujri

 Mata Gujri (Gurmukhi: ਮਾਤਾ ਗੁਜਰੀ; mātā gujarī; 1624–1705), also spelt as Mata Gujari, was the wife of Guru Tegh Bahadur, the ninth Guru of Sikhism, and the mother of Guru Gobind Singh, the tenth Guru of Sikhism.
+She played a central role in the history of Sikhism and is one of the four consorts bestowed with the title of Guru-Mahal.

 Biography

+Early life

-Mata Gujri was born to Bhāī Lāl Chand, a Subhikkhī Khatri and Bishan Kaur, who lived at Kartarpur.
+Mata Gujri was born to Lal Chand, a Subhikkhī Khatri and Mata Bishan Devi, who lived at Kartarpur.

 She was betrothed to Guru Tegh Bahadur in 1629 when he visited Kartarpur for the marriage celebrations of his brother, Suraj Mal.
 She married Guru Tegh Bahadur at Kartarpur on 4 February 1633 and joined her husband's family in Amritsar.
 In 1635 the family moved to Kiratpur and, on the death in 1644 of Guru Tegh Bahadur's father, Guru Hargobind, Mata Gujri moved with her husband and mother-in-law, Mata Nanaki, to Bakala, near Amritsar.Soon after he was installed as Guru in 1664, Guru Tegh Bahadur founded a new village, which he called Chakk Nanaki, after his mother.
 The place, now a city, is now known as Anandpur Sahib.
 Not long after this, the Guru set out on a long journey, leaving his wife and mother-in-law at Patna.

 On 22 December 1666 Mata Gujri gave birth to Gobind Rai, who later became Guru Gobind Singh.
 Guru Tegh Bahadur returned to Patna in 1670 and instructed the family to leave for Lakhnaur.
 Mata Gujri reached Lakhnaur on 13 September 1670 and was accompanied by the aged Mata Nanaki and her son, Guru Gobind Singh.
 At Lakhnaur, she stayed with her brother, Mehar Chand.
 After Lakhnaur, the family proceeded to Chakk Nanaki (now known as Anandpur Sahib) where Guru Tegh Bahadur rejoined them in March 1671.
 After the martyrdom of Guru Tegh Bahadur, the responsibility for managing the affairs of Chakk Nanaki fell to her at first as Guru Gobind Rai was still young.
 Her younger brother, Kirpal Chand, assisted her in this affair.